-Single-Purpose Reverse Mortgages are government-regulated mortgages that are for — you guessed it — a single purpose.
+A single-purpose reverse mortgage is a government-regulated mortgage that is for — you guessed it — a single purpose.
 The purpose of the loan must be approved by the lender and used for that explicit purpose only.

-Unlike HECM or Single-Purpose Reverse Mortgages, Proprietary Reverse Mortgages are not backed by the federal government.
-They’re offered by private lending companies and often have more relaxed eligibility requirements.
+Unlike HECM or single-purpose reverse mortgage, a proprietary reverse mortgage is not backed by the federal government.
+This type of loan is offered by private lending companies and often have more relaxed eligibility requirements.

 Because they’re not federally insured, you have a lot of flexibility with how you use the loan amount.
 This freedom can come at a cost, as these types of reverse mortgages have fewer protections in place for people who take one on.

 There’s more power in the lender’s hands.
 They determine eligibility, loan terms and amounts.
 While you might be able to get a bigger loan using a proprietary reverse mortgage, it can come at the cost of higher interest rates.

 As these types of reverse mortgages can be riskier, you should do extensive research to see if this is right for you before committing to one.

 How much money can I receive with a reverse mortgage?

 A number of factors determine the amount you receive with a reverse mortgage.

 The general rule is, the older you are and the higher the value of your property, the more you can qualify for.
 The age is based on the youngest borrower or non-borrowing spouse in the home.